New PhD Student Opportunity (Now Closed)

 Australian candidates must be competitive to receive stipend support under the Research Training Program (RTP).
 A variety of scholarships are available for international students.
 The current RTP stipend rate at The University of Sydney is $35k tax free per annum.
 A top up scholarship of up to $10k per annum will be provided to a candidate who successfully receives an RTP stipend.
 If the selected candidate does not receive RTP support, we will consider funding a full scholarship at the rate of $40k per annum.

 The expression of interest should include a cover letter and CV.
 Please include details of your degrees (including average marks), relevant work and research experience, field experience in remote locations, publications, and ability to use programs like GIS, statistical packages like R and/or experience undertaking genetic analyses.
 A shortlist of applicants may be required to interview or meet the project team.
 A single applicant will be selected for the position and invited to apply for stipend support.
-The student will ideally enrol in Q1 or Q2 2021 (enrolment and RTP applications are due to The University of Sydney by December 4th 2020).
+The student will enrol in Q3 2021 (enrolment and RTP applications are due to The University of Sydney by 30th March 2021).